- Spirited Away (2001)

 - Enjoy the world of Studio Ghibli!

-Studio Ghibli films have a distinct, fascinating charm to them that draws us into them.
-The popularity of Studio Ghibli films is now worldwide, and people across the world are fans of works like “Spirited Away” and “My Neighbor Totoro”.
-Many of us dream to experience entering the world of these magical films, and surprisingly, there are some places in Japan that can allow us to.
-Here are 12 spots in Japan that resemble locations in some of your favorite Studio Ghibli Films.
+Studio Ghibli films have a distinct, fascinating charm to them that draws us in.
+The popularity of Studio Ghibli films is now worldwide, and fans of films like “Spirited Away” and “My Neighbor Totoro” exist worldwide.
+Many dream to experience entering the world of these magical films, and surprisingly, there are places in Japan that can allow us to do so.
+Here are 12 locations in Japan that resemble, mimic, or have even inspired some of your favorite Studio Ghibli Films.

 Spirited Away (2001)

-“Spirited Away” is one of Miyazaki’s representative works, and has even won an Academy Award for Best Animated Feature.
+“Spirited Away” is one of Miyazaki’s most renown works, and has even won an Academy Award for Best Animated Feature.

-The story follows a 10 year old girl, Chihiro, who gets lost in a mysterious and unfamiliar world of ghosts and other creatures.
-There are two spots in Japan that will take you into the world of “Spirited Away”.
+The story of "Spirited Away" follows a 10 year old girl, Chihiro, who gets lost in a mysterious and unfamiliar world of ghosts, monsters, and spirits.
+There are two real-life locations in Japan that will take you into the world of “Spirited Away”.

 1. Shima Onsen / Sekizenkan (Gunma Prefecture)